 This species is relatively scarce across its range, and is restricted to forest habitats.
-It is likely to be declining moderately rapidly overall, as a result of on-going habitat loss.
-It is therefore currently considered Near Threatened, and should be monitored carefully.
+It is likely to be declining moderately rapidly overall, as a result of ongoing habitat loss and trapping for the cagebird trade.
+It is therefore considered Near Threatened, and should be monitored carefully.

 The population size of this species has not been quantified; it is considered locally common.

 A remote sensing study found that forest within the range of the species was lost at a rate of 16% over three generations (Tracewski et al. 2016).
 The species is additionally captured for the cagebird trade.
 However, as the species may be tolerant of secondary habitats, the rate of decline is believed to approach, but not meet, 30% over three generations.

 Platylophus galericulatus is restricted to the Sundaic lowlands, from south Tenasserim, Myanmar, peninsular Thailand, Sabah, Sarawak and Peninsular Malaysia, Kalimantan, Sumatra and Java, Indonesia and Brunei (BirdLife International 2001).
 It is generally uncommon throughout this range.

 This species occurs in lowland evergreen forest, both primary and tall secondary, up to 1,500 m.